usnistgov/oscal-xproc3/README.md

 With the authors of incorporated tooling, the many contributors to the XProc and XML stacks underlying this functionality are owed thanks and acknowledgement.
 These include

 - [Henry Thompson](https://www.xml.com/pub/a/ws/2001/02/21/devcon1.html) and other pioneers of XML pipelining on a standards basis
-- Norman Walsh
+- Norman Walsh, exemplar of graceful persistence
 - Norm's fellow committee members and developers of XProc versions 1.0 and 3.0
 - Developers of embedded commodity parsers and processers such as Java Xerces, Trang, and Apache FOP (to mention only three)
 - All developers of XML, XSLT, and XQuery technologies and applications, especially unencumbered and open-source

 Only an open, dedicated and supportive community could prove capable of such a collective achievement.

-This work is dedicated to the memory of Michael Sperberg-McQueen and to all his students, past and future.
+This work is dedicated to the grateful memory of Michael Sperberg-McQueen and to all his students, past and future.

 ---